Geatnjajávri

-Geatnjajávri is a lake in Berlevåg Municipality in Troms og Finnmark county, Norway.
+Geatnjajávri is a lake in Berlevåg Municipality in Finnmark county, Norway.
 The lake is located just north of the border with Tana Municipality, along the road between the villages of Berlevåg and Båtsfjord.
 The Norwegian County Road 890 crosses over the lake on a causeway and bridge on the western side of the lake.
 The lake has a dam on the northern end and the water eventually flows out into the river Kongsfjordelva.